abid8042/Financial-Engineering-and-Computation---Principles-and-Algorithms-in-Julia/README.md

-# Financial Engineering and Computation Principles and-Algorithms in Julia
+# Financial Engineering and Computation Principles and Algorithms in Julia
  Curation of some interesting Algorithms in Finance implemented in Julia Language

 ## 1.)
 Basic Financial Mathematics.ipynb